onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Just like life, the internet also evolved blindly and unconsciously - gradient descent.
 But we are architects and can consciously choose our civilizational foundation

+██████████████████████████████████████████████████████████████████
+# SECTION: Transcendence
+██████████████████████████████████████████████████████████████████

 > "Transcendence: Transcendence refers to the process of surpassing the limitations of a person’s mind, e.g. in terms of perception, representation, or understanding.
 It means going beyond the boundaries of the self and its mundane preoccupations in order to attain a deeper or broader insight into reality and a sense of connectedness to a greater whole.
 It requires stepping outside the conventional symbolic categories that are used to describe reality and moving on to a higher, more encompassing level of consciousness." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

+> "The TN (Transcendent Naturalism) worldview has important implications for the meaning crisis because it enables us to delineate much more clearly the concept of meaning in life.
+Consider, for example, the felt sense that many have they are “just a bunch of chemicals,” which is a logical conclusion that stems from a reductive, mechanical, materialist worldview.
+Rather than a cold, dead mechanistic conception of human life as a series of necessary and sufficient causes happening at the matter level without any true causal impact of the higher order processes like actions, feelings, or beliefs, TN places all of these elements in a complexifying stack across spaciotemporal and informational patterns that orient us toward the self-world grip such that cultivating meaning in life is about that which expands, deepens, and optimizes the self-world relevance realizations in a recursive feedback.
+This grammar sets the stage to address the meaning crisis at its most foundational levels of being and knowing.
+>
+> ...
+To transcend means to go beyond the limits of something.
+Abraham Maslow famously framed his humanistic psychology as ultimately striving for self-transcendence, which refers to the capacity to break free from the normal egocentrism and experience a sense of unity with larger and larger aspects of humanity, sentient beings, and the universe itself.
+>
+> In the TN series, Vervaeke and I lay out the case for what we call a “strong transcendence.”
+It embraces a Maslow-type view at the individual level, but seeks to expand it into the relational and social collectives.
+Whereas Maslow framed it as the transcendence of the subject, we are exploring the possibility of an intersubjective transcendence that involves a cultural awakening.
+The lens given by UTOK allows us to see this as the Fifth Joint Point.
+We are in the midst of metacrisis, but also are experiencing a “meta-potential” in this time between worlds.
+If we can collectively see the emergence of the Digital Global plane of existence and recognize our need to be wisely grounded in the stack of complexification, then the possibility of a strong, collective transcendence becomes available to us." - [UTOK: The Unified Theory of Knowledge, by Gregg Henriques](https://www.goodreads.com/book/show/219729081-utok)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Trust, Populism and the Psychology of Broken Contracts